Take the Next Step

 On this page:

-Any of the 4000 level courses that are part of the B.S. curriculum can be taken at the 6000 level or any of the 7000 level courses may be taken as electives and counted both towards the B.S. and M.S. degrees, up to twelve (12) semester hours.
+Any of the 4000 level courses that are part of the B.S. curriculum can be taken at the 6000 level or any of the 7000 level courses may be taken as electives and counted both toward the B.S. and M.S. degrees, up to nine (9) semester hours.

-In the junior year, students who are interested in pursuing 5-year combined B.S./M.S. degrees should submit the Graduate School Application to the Graduate Committee in the Department of Mechanical and Materials Engineering.
+If you are interested in pursuing the 5-year combined B.S./M.S. degrees, you should submit the Graduate School Application to the graduate committee in the Department of Mechanical and Materials Engineering during your junior year.
 Required documents for the application include:

 The admission to the Graduate School will normally be at the beginning of the subsequent semester.

-To be eligible for admission into the combined B.S./M.S. program, the student must satisfy all of the following three requirements:
+To be eligible for admission into the combined B.S./M.S. program, you must satisfy all of the following three requirements:

-Upon acceptance into the B.S./M.S. program, the student will have dual status as an undergraduate student and a graduate student.
-After completion of all the undergraduate course requirements, the student will be transitioned to full graduate status.
+Upon acceptance into the B.S./M.S. program, you will have dual status as an undergraduate student and a graduate student.
+After completion of all the undergraduate course requirements, you will be transitioned to full graduate status.

-Students in the combined B.S./M.S. degree program will pay undergraduate tuition through completion of the B.S. degree.
-Upon transition to the Graduate School, they will pay tuition at the graduate level.
+If you are in the combined B.S./M.S. degree program, you will pay undergraduate tuition through completion of the B.S. degree.
+Upon transition to the Graduate School, you will pay tuition at the graduate level.

-Students are eligible for undergraduate financial aid until completion of the B.S. requirements.
-Upon transition to the graduate school, they become eligible for graduate forms of financial aid, including graduate tuition scholarships and graduate assistantships.
+You are eligible for undergraduate financial aid until completion of the B.S. requirements.
+Upon transition to the graduate school, you become eligible for graduate forms of financial aid, including graduate tuition scholarships and graduate assistantships.

-A student admitted to the combined B.S./M.S. program may withdraw from the combined program and continue as a traditional undergraduate student.
-However, if the student is awarded a B.S. degree and becomes a graduate student again at a later time, the graduate credits applied to the B.S. degree cannot be applied to the M.S. degree.
+If you are admitted to the combined B.S./M.S. program, you may withdraw from the combined program and continue as a traditional undergraduate student.
+However, if you are awarded a B.S. degree and becomes a graduate student again at a later time, the graduate credits applied to the B.S. degree cannot be applied to the M.S. degree.

 Failure to keep a cumulative GPA of 3.0 or to complete the B.S. requirements within two years of admission to the combined degree program will result in dismissal from the combined B.S./M.S. program.